Playdays: Thursday – The Patch Stop

 Featuring Sam Patch, a small scarecrow doll and later replaced by Peggy Patch, a small rag doll who were both very kind natured.
 Sam and later Peggy would often travel places.
-From 1994 onwards Peggy would leave clues for children to find her and she would also be joined by Parsnip (a brown rabbit) who first appeared about 1991–92, Poppy and/or Why Bird later in the episode.
+From 1992 onwards Peggy would leave clues for children to find her and she would also be joined by Parsnip (a brown rabbit) who first appeared about 1991–92, Poppy and/or Why Bird later in the episode.
 She was originally non-speaking, but gained a voice (Sally Preisig) in 1994.
-Presenters included Ian Henderson, Vanessa Amberleigh, Sarah Davison, Teresa Gallagher, Neil Bett and Peter Quilter.
+Presenters included Vanessa Amberleigh, Colin Kerrigan, Ian Henderson, Sarah Davison, Chris Jarvis, Teresa Gallagher, Neil Bett and Peter Quilter.

 Friday – The Tent Stop (1988–1995) / The Poppy Stop (1995–1997)

-A group of actors, including Trish Cooke, Ricky Diamond, Robert Hopkins, Will Brenton, Sue Monroe & Sarah Davison, would dress up, and with the help of some children, perform a play or show.
-Humphry, a unicyclist puppet, and Wobble, a roly-poly clown also took part in the stories and they sometimes accompanied Lizzie for her songs (see The Playground Stop above).
+A group of actors, including Trish Cooke, Ricky Diamond, Robert Hopkins, Will Brenton, Sue Monroe and Sarah Davison, would dress up, and with the help of a group of children, perform a play or show.
+Humphrey, a unicyclist puppet, and Wobble, a roly-poly clown also took part in the stories and they sometimes accompanied Lizzie for her songs (see The Playground Stop).

 When the stop became the Poppy Stop, the setting was at Poppy the cat's house, typically presented by Karl Woolley.
 Why Bird, Peggy Patch and other characters would often also appear in episodes at Poppy's house.

-At Christmas time, the Playbus would stop at The Christmas Tree Stop.
+At Christmas, the Playbus would stop at The Christmas Tree Stop.
 These special episodes featured characters from all the usual stops.

 Live shows

 Playdays went on various tours around the UK during its run.
 The shows often saw all of the puppet characters coming together.
-Unlike the show, Peggy Patch was played by a person.
+Unlike the show, Peggy Patch was played by a live actor.
 Many of the characters were also portrayed by different actors when compared to the television series.